Black Bolt: 2010s

 In the aftermath of the Secret Wars storyline, Medusa sends Nur and Auran to find Black Bolt who is forced by Maximus to use his voice against them, killing Auran.
 Black Bolt and Medusa end up separating over his prolonged absence from Attilan.
 Nonetheless, they team up to battle Kang the Conqueror for their son Ahura (Black Bolt had earlier given Ahura over to Kang for safe-keeping during the incursions).
 Unwelcome in Attilan, Black Bolt now runs the "Quiet Room," a nightclub that functions as a neutral zone for metahumans.
 At one point, a resurrected Auran steals his voice, but it is restored with the help of Sterilon.

 During the "Death of X" storyline, Black Bolt is framed for the death of Cyclops.

 When the truce between the Inhumans and X-Men is broken during the Inhumans vs. X-Men storyline, Black Bolt is subsequently ambushed by Emma Frost and Dazzler in the Quiet Room.
 A disguised Dazzler is able to absorb the energy from his voice and counterattack him with it.
 He is held captive by the X-Men in Forge's workshop in the dimension of Limbo until his rescue by Medusa and the Inhumans.
 He helps Medusa neutralize Emma Frost.
 In the aftermath, there is hope of reconciliation between the Royal couple as she joins Black Bolt in the Quiet Room.

 Black Bolt and a group of Inhumans later tracked down Maximus and captured him for his trial.
 Black Bolt later spoke to Maximus privately.

-Marvel Boy later reveals that there is still hope to restore the Inhuman race on the remains of the Kree Homeworld, so the Royal family and a couple of new Inhumans journey to space to find the secret buried on Hala.

-However, they were soon confronted by two surprises: Medusa's affliction with a mysterious illness, and the revelation of Black Bolt as Maximus in disguise.
-Maximus had used his psychic powers and an image inducer to switch places with his brother before leaving Earth.
-It was Black Bolt that was imprisoned in a deep space torture prison that was meant for Maximus.
+Black Bolt was imprisoned in a deep space torture prison that was meant for Maximus.
 Upon defeating his fellow inmate Absorbing Man, Black Bolt confronted the as-yet-unidentified jailer.
 When his quasi-sonic no longer worked, Black Bolt was killed and revived.
 Black Bolt later made acquaintances with Absorbing Man, Blinky, Metal Master, and Raava.
 After discovering that the Jailer is an Inhuman who was incarcerated in the torture prison and has since taken over it, Black Bolt and his fellow inmates fight the Jailer.
 Absorbing Man sacrifices himself so that Black Bolt can kill the Jailer and enable his fellow inmates to escape.